ngblaylock/documentation/vue/cli.md

 ## UI

-run the following to execute the UI kit.
+Run the following to use a GUI to manage Vue.

 ```
 vue ui